 Nearly 250,000 animals are victims of animal hoarding each year.
-This abuse differs from other types of animal cruelty in that the perpetrators don't always accept or recognize the cruelty they inflict on their animals.
-Rather, animal hoarders usually ardently believe they are saving or rescuing the animals they imprison.
+Unlike other types of animal cruelty, the perpetrators don't always accept or recognize the cruelty animal hoarding inflicts on their animals--rather, animal hoarders usually ardently believe they are saving or rescuing the animals they imprison.

 How does it cause animal suffering?

-Animals kept in hoarding conditions often suffer extreme neglect, including lack of food, proper veterinary care, and sanitary conditions.
-Officers investigating hoarding situations often find floors, furniture, and counters covered with animal feces and urine.
+Animals in hoarding conditions often suffer extreme neglect, including lack of food, proper veterinary care, and sanitary conditions.
+Officers investigating hoarding situations often find floors, furniture, and counters covered with animal feces and urine, as well as insect and rodent infestations.
 In extreme cases, decaying animal carcasses are found among the living animals.
-Insect and rodent infestations are also common.

 Are there other concerns?

-Aside from obvious animal suffering, animal hoarding presents health hazards for the human occupants of the home.
-Child and adult protective services can be called to intervene when the hoarder's neglect extends beyond the animals.
+Aside from animal suffering, animal hoarding presents health hazards for the human occupants of the home.
+The filthy conditions under which animal hoarders live attract insects and rodents, which can threaten neighboring households.

-Finally, animal hoarding places a tremendous strain on already-overburdened animal shelters, which lack the space or resources to deal with an influx of hundreds of animals, many of whom are usually in dire need of medical attention.
-Holding these animals pending the outcome of a court case may displace otherwise adoptable animals and lead to their euthanasia.
+Animal hoarding can also place a tremendous strain on already-overburdened animal shelters, which lack the space or resources to deal with an influx of hundreds of rescued animal hoarding victims, many of whom are in dire need of medical attention.
+Holding these animals pending the outcome of a court case might displace otherwise adoptable animals and lead to euthanasia.

-Although what causes animal hoarding is still poorly understood, there is a general consensus that animal hoarding is a symptom of psychological and neurological malfunctioning, which might involve dementia, obsessive-compulsive disorder, post-traumatic stress disorder, and attention-deficit hyperactivity disorder.
+There is a general consensus that animal hoarding is a symptom of psychological and neurological malfunctioning, which might involve dementia, obsessive-compulsive disorder, post-traumatic stress disorder, and attention-deficit hyperactivity disorder.
 Treatment is difficult and has a low rate of success.
-Typically a combination of cognitive-behavioral therapy and some type of psychopharmacological intervention is recommended.
+Typically, experts recommend a combination of cognitive-behavioral therapy and psychopharmacological intervention.

-Removing animals from the hoarding situation can temporarily help solve the problem, but without long-term psychological intervention, animal hoarding has a nearly 100 percent recidivism rate.
+Removing animals from a hoarding situation can temporarily help solve the problem, but without long-term intervention, animal hoarding has a nearly 100 percent recidivism rate.
 It is recommended that animal control, social service agencies, and health and housing agencies work together to treat each animal hoarding situation as a long-term project.
-Intervention also should involve the family of the hoarder, and any other involved members of the community.
+Intervention also should involve the family of the hoarder and members of the community.